dpamar/thm_writeups/rope.md

     rbp            0x6262626262626262  0x6262626262626262

 The rbp register contains only b's, and the returning address lies just after.
-Also, we can see that checksec was wrong : we have a segmentation fault, so there may not be any canary here!
+Also, we can see that checksec was wrong: we have a segmentation fault, so there is no canary here!
 ### Exploiting the buffer overflow : ROP
 ROP (Return-Oriented programming) is an exploit technique that allows us to pick some instructions here and there from the program itself (or its dependencies) to achieve what we want.
 These instructions are named "gadgets", and a gadget generally looks like this: